manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/05-updating-game1.md

 By setting it up this way, it allows us to switch scenes using transition effects, but if we want to simply switch without them by using the old `ChangeScene(Scene)` method, we can still do that to instantly switch.

 ### Change Draw(GameTime)
-Finally, we need to change the `Draw(GameTime)` method to handle not only drawing the current transition, but also to handle using the render targets we created for the transitions and the scenes.
+Finally, we need to draw the transitions.
+When rendering, we need to handle not only drawing the current transition, but also handle using the render targets we created for the transition and the scene.

-The following is what the `Draw(GameTime)` method should be updated to.
+:::note Perform the Following
+Locate the  `Draw(GameTime)` method and change it to the following.

 ```csharp
 protected override void Draw(GameTime gameTime)